-To add an additional DNS server, go to the 'Internet safety' page in the web interface of your router and click 'Add a DNS server' in the 'DNS servers' section.
+To add an additional DNS server, go to the 'Internet safety' page in your router's web interface and click 'Add a DNS server' in the 'DNS servers' section.

-The DNS servers added here will be used by home devices which don't have any Internet safety service applied.
+The DNS servers added here will be used by home devices that don't have any Internet safety service applied.

-You can add addintional DNS servers for specific domains.
+You can add additional DNS servers for specific domains.
 For example:

 NOTE: Important!
 The logic of DNS in Keenetic routers is that requests are sent to all available DNS servers, both received from the ISP and entered manually.
 And the reply that comes more quickly is used for name resolution.